Vata Purnima: Festival

 Vat Purnima in English means a full moon related to the banyan tree.
-It is a Hindu festival celebrated strictly in the Northern and Western Indian states Maharashtra, Goa, and Gujarat.
+It is a Hindu festival celebrated strictly in the Northern and Western Indian states Uttarakhand, Maharashtra, Goa, and Gujarat.
 The period of the festival is observed over three days, usually the 13th, 14th and 15th days in the month of Jestha (May–June).
 Women observe a fast and tie threads around a banyan tree and pray for the well-being of their husbands.

 Fast and tradition

 On the occasion of Vat Purnima, women keep a fast of three days for their husbands, as Savitri did.
-During the three days, pictures of a Vat (banyan) tree, Savitri, Satyavan, and Yama, are drawn with a paste of sandal and rice on the floor or a wall in the home.
+During the three days, pictures of a Vat (banyan) tree, Savitri, Satyavan, and Yama, are drawn with a paste of sandalwood and rice on the floor or a wall in the home.
 The golden engravings of the couple are placed in a tray of sand, and worshiped with mantras (chanting), and Vat leaves.
 Outdoors, the banyan tree is worshiped.
 A thread is wound around the trunk of the tree, and copper coins are offered.
 Strict adherence to the fast and tradition is believed to ensure the husband a long and prosperous life.
 During the fast, women greet each other with "जन्म सावित्री हो" (English: "Become a Savitri").
 It is believed that until the next seven births their husband will live well.

-In his book, B. A. Gupte provides a Pauranic excerpt to suggest that the mythology behind the festival is symbolic of natural phenomena.
+B. A. Gupte provides a Pauranic excerpt to suggest that the mythology behind the festival is symbolic of natural phenomena.
 He notes that it is the representation of the annual marriage of the earth and nature represented by Satyavan and Savitri.
 It is like the way the earth dies every year and is rejuvenated by the powers of nature.
 He points out that the Vat tree was likely chosen due to the mythological aspects connected to the tree that are known to Indians.

 In the present day, the festival is celebrated in the following way.
 Women dress in fine sarees and jewelry, and their day begins with the offering of any five fruits and a coconut.
 Each woman winds white thread around a banyan tree seven times as a reminder of their husbands.
 They fast for the whole day.